-What began as a few inviting lines of ink on blank paper ended up a week later as my interpretation of the organic architecture phrase "out of the ground, and into the light."
+What began as a few random lines of ink on blank paper ended up representing my take on an organic architecture that grows out of the ground, and into the light.

-Loose, friable soil planted with ornamental and edible plants blanketed the house.
-These stabilized indoor temperatures and sponged up water to recharge the local groundwater aquifer.
+A blanket of loose, friable soil planted with ornamental and edible plants stabilized indoor temperatures and sponged up water for recharging the local groundwater aquifer.

 Many of the ideas behind this artwork were informed by my experience with pneumatically placed concrete, stained-glass, landscaping, the work of James Hubbell and the writings of Frank Lloyd Wright.